 As an alternative to [2.2.1], the strength check may be verified by direct strength assessment deemed as appropriate by the Society.

-Thickness of a primary support member may be reduced to 85% of the prescriptive requirements provided that the reduced scantlings comply with the direct strength analysis and with Ch 6, Sec 3, [3.1.1].
+Thickness of a primary support member may be reduced scantlings comply with the direct strength analysis and with Ch 6, Sec 3, [3.1.1].

 2.2.4 Design load sets